 The current account is the country's broadest measure of trade.
 It tracks not only the sale of goods and services but also investment flows.
 A wider trade deficit can act as a drag on growth because it means U.S. companies are earning less from their overseas markets.

 Secondly, low U.S. interest rates have reduced the payments foreigners have received on their holdings of U.S. Treasury bonds and other investments.
 Meanwhile, the payments that Americans receive on overseas investments have risen, boosting the nation's investment surplus.
-That trend could begin to reverse itself in the coming months, however, if interest rates rise.

 - Politics & Government